A Working Musician’s Manifesto for the Age of AI

 Here are the principles that have always worked:

-- Learn the tools early.
+1. Learn the tools early.

 Every musician who survived past transitions learned the new technology, even if they didn’t love it.

-Understanding the tools gives you control. - Move toward what is hard to automate.
+2. Move toward what is hard to automate.

-Generic background music is. - Become a hybrid.
+Generic background music is.

-AI becomes another instrument in that toolkit. - Own your relationship with your audience.
+3. Own your relationship with your audience.

-Technology always increases the supply of music.
+Technology generally increases the supply of music.
+AI is doing this at an astounding rate.

 File sharing proved this.

-That is the honest truth.
+That is the truth.

 But there will always be room for artists who are:

-- Distinctive
+• Distinctive

-- Authentic
+• Authentic

-- Skilled
+• Skilled

-- Adaptable
+• Adaptable

-- Connected to an audience
+• Connected to an audience

 The profession of “musician” has survived every technological shift in the last hundred years.

-It has never stayed the same, but it has never disappeared.
+Through these shifts, music has never stayed the same, but it has never disappeared.

 Your job is to shape it.